ishanul/myschool_admin/README.md

 ## Assumptions
 1. Login and access control have already been handled.

-## Access hosted application from Heroku (bit slow as I use free tier)
+## Access hosted application from Heroku (first request will be slow as I use free tier and it has to start the application.
+Eventually it will be ok.)

 https://myschoolforadmin.herokuapp.com/swagger-ui/